 1. Expense

 Boarding schools now come at a vast expense.
-An analysis by the Good Schools Guide shows that the average annual cost is £27,600, before allowing for any extras.
-In comparison the average day schools cost £11,709 per year.
+An analysis by the Good Schools Guide shows that the average annual cost is around £50,000 before allowing for any extras.
+In comparison the average day schools cost between £12,000-35,000 per year.
 The Killik Private Education Index shows that fees have increased by more than 300% since 1990 (at roughly four times the rate of inflation).
-Staggeringly, if current trends continue we will be looking at fees of £61,000 by 2027.
-It is undeniably something to consider carefully before committing.
+The financial cost of boarding school is undeniably something to consider carefully before committing.
+The costs are now so high – and rising – that boarding schools are often beyond the reach of all but a tiny minority of families.

 2. Keeping your children at home